day50-dev/sidechat/README.md

 `kb-capture.py` captures keyboard events from an X server and converts them into a string.
 It exits and prints the captured string when a semicolon (`;`) or colon (`:`) is pressed. `llm-magic` is a shell script that uses `kb-capture.py` to capture keyboard input, sends it to an LLM for processing, and displays the LLM's response using `dzen2` and then types it out using xdotool.

 Their powers combined gives you llm prompting in any application.
-Here I am
+Here the user is

  * ssh'ing to a remote machine
  * using a classic text editor (scite)